"Malfunction on the Pershore Folk Scene"

 Malfunction ...are John McGowan and Chris Laverty and have been so since March 1976 (Malfunction that is!!).

 Lifting our material from 60s.
 70s and 80s folk and country music we also feature great original songs from stalwarts of the folk scene who we have performed with over the years - in fact anything that can be played on two guitars with an occasional bit of mandolin thrown in and that features two voices which are now dropping a bit with age might get the Malfunction treatment!

-Although many of the songs are "stories" where the words are important, there are plenty of opportunities to sing along to classics if you are around our age!!
+Although many of the songs are "stories" where the lyrics are important, there are plenty of opportunities to sing along to classics if you are around our age!!

-We were pretty busy during the heyday of folk music in the 70s and 80s but the closure of our Prince's Corner folk club in the 1990s and work commitments meant we have only played a handful of gigs over the last 18 years!
+We were pretty busy during the heyday of folk music in the 70s and 80s but the closure of our Prince's Corner folk club in the 1990s and work commitments meant we have only played a handful of gigs over the last 20 odd years!